beingaturtle/beingaturtle.github.io/docs/task1.md

     <li id="staremoji"> ⭐&nbsp How to access and view your course schedule </li>
 </ul>

 Excellent work.
-Feel free to proceed to the next
+Feel free to proceed to the next step!